daryl-d/cassandra-notes/introduction.md

 We can then switch to this keyspace by using

 ```
-use arix
+use arix;
 ```

 Lets start with an example.
 Lets say I would like to satisfy the following requirement.

 ```
-I would like to be able to fetch the number of available rooms for sale at a particular hotel, which belongs to a particular publisher for a specific date
+I would like to be able to fetch the number of available rooms for sale at a particular hotel,
+which belongs to a particular publisher for a specific date
 ```

 Firstly lets extract out the entities / fields